 Download here consensus statements developed by experts in the field of ADHD.
-Drawing on up-to-date scientific literature and covering multiple topics, these peer reviewed publications outline current thinking and clinical practice in the field providing guidance and recommendations for working with children, adolescents and/or adults with ADHD.
+Drawing on up-to-date scientific literature and covering multiple topics, these peer reviewed publications outline current thinking and clinical practice in the field, providing guidance and recommendations for clinical practitioners, educators and allied professionals who are working with children, adolescents and/or adults with ADHD.

 View here two presentations by Professor Susan Young.
 The first is 'ADHD: Avoiding the Twilight Zone' which discusses the transition for young people with ADHD from childhood to adulthood.
 The second is 'ADHD: Making the Invisible Visible' which summarises the Expert White Paper presented to the European Parliament in April 2013 (the White Paper is available for downloading in the Resources section of this website).
 Both presentations can be downloaded with the option of simultaneous French translation.